GPUOpen-Tools/radeon_gpu_profiler/docs/source/quickstart.rst

 2. **Overview**

    a. **Frame Summary** - Contains a summary of the structure of the
       graphics frame.
-This overview section is not available for OpenCL or HIP profiles.
+This overview section is not available for OpenCL or HIP profiles, or other non frame-based profiles.

-   b. **Profile Summary** - Contains a summary of the structure of the OpenCL of HIP profile.
+   b. **Profile Summary** - Contains a summary of the structure of the OpenCL, HIP, or other non frame-based profiles.

    c. **Barriers** - Details of the barrier usage in the profile.

    d. **Context rolls** - Details of the hardware context register usage.
-      This overview section is not available for OpenCL or HIP profiles.
+      This overview section is not available for OpenCL or HIP profiles or pure-compute DirectX and Vulkan profiles.

    e. **Most expensive events** - List of the most expensive events.

    f. **Render/depth targets** - Overview of render targets used throughout
       the graphics frame.
-This overview section is not available for OpenCL or HIP profiles.
+This overview section is not available for OpenCL or HIP profiles or pure-compute DirectX and Vulkan profiles.

    g. **Pipelines** - Details of the pipeline usage in the profile.